hnn-core

 Bug reports

 Use the github issue tracker to report bugs.
-For user questions and scientific discussions, please join the HNN Google group.
+For user questions and scientific discussions, please see our GitHub Discussions page.

 Interested in Contributing?